- Home

 Contractual, Permanent

-Wine Tasters' career comes up with both types of employment opportunities contractual as well as permanent.
+Wine Tasters' career comes with both types of employment opportunities contractual as well as permanent.
 They can be hired on a contractual basis as well as permanent employees.

 Work Place